If you want to find the best ways to spy on your competitor’s digital marketing strategies, then you’ll LOVE this (updated) list.

 Marketing Grader is a great little tool that allows you to see what your competitors are getting right and wrong.

-It’s a free HubSpot tool that assesses websites in terms of blogging, social media, SEO, lead generation, and mobile, providing an overall score.
+It’s a free HubSpot tool that assesses blogging, social media, SEO, lead generation, and mobile websites, providing an overall score.

 How often do they update their website?